 Campus Compost Collective—“The Bucket” Program

-The Campus Compost Collective is a program in which students living on campus, in agreement with their roommates, can place their food scraps in a one-gallon bucket for weekly collection.
+The Campus Compost Collective is a program in which those at the Lakeshore campus -- employees and students living on campus (in agreement with their roommates), can place their food scraps in a one-gallon bucket for weekly collection.
+Buckets are provided.

-Acceptable items include produce, meat, cheese, grains, coffee grounds, coffee filters, paper napkins, and non-waxy paper plates and cups.
+Acceptable items include produce, meat, cheese, grains, coffee grounds, coffee filters, pizza boxes, paper napkins, and non-waxy paper plates and cups.

 The program is open during the academic year: late August to mid-May with temporary suspensions during winter, spring and summer breaks.

-Filled buckets are collected on a weekly basis, and food scraps are sent to a commercial compost facility.
+Participants in the compost bucket program, bring their filled buckets to convenient drop-off locations on a weekly basis, and food scraps are then sent to a commercial compost facility.

-To participate as a STUDENT who lives on campus only, download the Student Compost Guide, sign the Campus Collective Student Agreement, and e-mail your signed agreement to Gina Lettiere at email@example.com.
+To participate as a STUDENT who lives on campus only, download the 2014 Compost Collective Student Overview and Guide, and e-mail your signed agreement to Gina Lettiere at firstname.lastname@example.org.
 From there, we’ll coordinate a time for you to pick up your bucket.

-To participate as a FACULTY or STAFF, download the Employee Compost Guide, sign the Campus Collective Employee Agreement, and e-mail your signed agreement to Gina Lettiere at firstname.lastname@example.org.
+To participate as a FACULTY or STAFF, download the 2014 Employee Compost Collective Overview and Guide, and e-mail your signed agreement to Gina Lettiere at email@example.com.
 From there, we’ll coordinate a time for you to pick up your bucket.

 Compost Collection Network

 Through a grant from the Seale Funds at The Chicago Community Trust, Loyola is reaching beyond the classroom and into the surrounding business community to catalyze composting.
 To learn more, go here.